ArthurChiao/arthurchiao.github.io/_posts/2019-01-25-cilium-cheat-sheet.md

 ICMP IN 10.15.0.1 0:0 related expires=277435 RxPackets=1 RxBytes=74 TxPackets=0 TxBytes=0 Flags=10 RevNAT=0 SourceSecurityID=2
 ```

+Beneath the surface, it retrieves CT info from `/sys/fs/bpf/tc/globals/<ct file>`.

 ### 1.3 `cilium bpf endpoint`

 An endpoint is a namespaced network interface that will be applied policies on.